 where all Radon-Nikodym derivatives are well-defined.
 Therefore, in probabilistic terms, the formula in \Cref{propcom} can be rewritten as

 According to \eqref{eqprob}, the total penalty of choosing probability vector $\S$ and weight vector $w$ for the financial institutions is calculated by considering all possible choices of society's probability measure $\Q$ and an associated weight $\lambda$.
-As in the convex case studied in \citet{ararat}, $\Q$ is chosen from an absolute continuity interval $w_i\S_i\ll\Q\ll\P$, $i\in\{1,\ldots,n\}$, determined by $w\cdot \S$.
-The objective function of minimization in \eqref{eqprob} can be seen as a directed distance from $w\cdot\S$ to $\P$ that is calculated through society's measure $\Q$.
-The first term is the multivariate divergence of $w\cdot \S$ relative to $\Q$.
-The divergence function is determined by the structure of the network, see \Cref{sec:ex} and \Cref{sec:eisnoe} for concrete calculations, Moreover, this function is scaled by the weight $\lambda>0$ through $\lambda\Phi(\frac{\cdot}{\lambda})$, which is the conjugate function corresponding to $\lambda\Lambda(\cdot)$.
+As in the convex case studied in \cite{ararat}, $\Q$ is chosen from the absolute continuity interval defined via $w_i\S_i\ll\Q\ll\P$, $i\in\{1,\ldots,n\}$ using $w\cdot \S$.
+The infimum in \eqref{eqprob} can be seen as a directed distance from $w\cdot\S$ to $\P$ that is calculated through society's measure $\Q$.
+The first term inside the infimum is the \emph{multivariate divergence} of $w\cdot \S$ relative to $\Q$.
+The divergence function is determined by the structure of the network, see \Cref{sec:ex} and \Cref{sec:eisnoe} for concrete calculations.
+Moreover, this function is scaled by the weight $\lambda>0$ through $\lambda\Phi(\frac{\cdot}{\lambda})$, which is the conjugate function corresponding to $\lambda\Lambda(\cdot)$.
 In other words, society's weight $\lambda$ amplifies/shrinks the impact of the shock to society as a factor.
-The second term of the objective function is the penalty of choosing $\Q$ with respect to the physical measure $\P$ in the presence of model uncertainty, which is quantified by the choice of the univariate risk measure $\rho$.
+The second term inside the infimum is the penalty of choosing $\Q$ with respect to the physical measure $\P$ in the presence of model uncertainty, which is quantified by the choice of the univariate risk measure $\rho$.
 Hence, the overall penalty is calculated as the least possible sum of these two distance terms.
-It is notable that the objective function of the penalty function has an additive structure in our quasiconvex framework, which generalizes the observations in \citet{ararat} for the convex case.
+It is notable that the objective function of the penalty function has an additive structure in our quasiconvex framework, which generalizes the observations in \cite{ararat} for the convex case.

 As a continuation of \Cref{propcom}, we calculate the inverse of the penalty function in the next proposition.